HackTestes/MemoryScanner/README.md

         * Current situation: I made some bad decisions on the algorithm (making it hard and unreadable tbh), but I have since refined it
         * How: update the docs first and then updatae the code

+    * [ ] Make the parallel search code a routine, to improve on testing and improve readability of the Glue code
 * Performance optimization

     * [ ] Use threads pools in the search